 Record players have been around since the 1940’s.
 That’s a lot of recorded music.

-Why are finders of truth handcuffed by an inadequate law from over 100 years ago, interpreted here to mean that Randy California only owned the music that he included in the deposit copy of Taurus — the written notation plus what little else a musicologist might testify is implied by it — But not on the additional musical events and qualities on the recording of Taurus.
+Why are finders of truth handcuffed by an inadequate law from over 100 years ago, interpreted here to mean that Randy California only owned the music that he included in the deposit copy of Taurus — the written notation plus what little else a musicologist might testify is implied by it — But not on the additional musical events and qualities that are on the recording of Taurus.

 Vernon Silver wrote an article for Bloomberg showing that by this logic, there’s lots of music; famous and instantly sing-along-able stuff that’s not protected by copyright.